-- 1. Original and/or subsequent record used to evaluate the corner position.

-2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.

-3. Description of monument and accessories set to perpetuate the corner position.
+- Original and/or subsequent record used to evaluate the corner position. - 2.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - 3.
+Description of monument and accessories set to perpetuate the corner position.

-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography its, position of accessories, etc.